Who We Are

 Steve places a heavy emphasis on the importance of developing and maintaining long-term professional relationships with both clients and employees, ensuring he mentors and motivates his teams to see that every project is successful.

-Winfried “Win” Scheel is Chief Operating Officer of Continuity Global Solutions, where he is responsible for Growth Strategies.
+Winfried “Win” Scheel is Chief Strategy Officer of Continuity Global Solutions, where he is responsible for working with key stakeholders to develop and shape the strategies and relationships that support the company’s continuous controlled growth.
+Win leads our efforts in finding and developing new inorganic growth opportunities including M&A. Additionally, Win taps into and expands on his already extensive network developing strategic relationships with targeted companies and organizations to promote organic growth in support of our BD efforts.
 Win has an entrepreneurial background of leadership, business development, operations, proposal writing, and procurement.
 His global experience centers around large security projects requiring complex logistical solutions, housing and life support primarily, in conflict, post-conflict, geographically remote, and resource constrained environments.

 In 2017, Win was hired by the private equity firm Bootstrap Capital as CEO of Pax Mondial.
 Win expanded the capabilities and scope of Pax by winning a prime contract with USAID as the Partner Liaison Security Operation in Haiti.
 He was responsible for the transformation that brought Pax Mondial profitable and merged into Continuity.